wtw-software/wtwui/README.md

 # wtwui
+Is a ui library with our most commonly used ui gadgets.

 ## Dependencies
 At the moment you need `jquery` and `requirejs` to use the project.
 There could be an option to build the project without requirejs if the need arises.